howden/cham/docs/programs.md

 They can be tested / executed using the REPL program.

-Plain, uncommented versions of these programs are also available.
+Plain, undocumented versions of these programs can be found in [programs.txt](programs.txt).

 #### Contents
 * [`max`](#max)